sanvatsarkaranuj/Fall25GuitarHero/README.md

 **By: Anuj Sanvatsarkar and Emre Cosgun

-This project recreates the gameplay of class Guitar Hero-style rhythm games implemented on the Nexys A7-100T FPGA using VHDL, featuring automatic song playback and animated visual effects.
+This project recreates the classic Guitar Hero-style games implemented on the Nexys A7-100T FPGA using VHDL, featuring automatic song playback and animated visual effects.

 ![Guitar Hero Logo](images/poster.png)